iamgarou/Simple-Calculator/README.md

 # Simple-Calculator
-Simple Calculator
+Calculator Program
-This is a simple calculator program implemented in Python.
-It provides a user-friendly command-line interface for performing basic arithmetic operations and calculating areas of various geometric shapes.
-The functionalities include:
+This Python program implements a simple calculator that performs basic arithmetic operations, area calculations, and power computations.
+It provides a user-friendly console interface for easy interaction.

 Features
 Basic Arithmetic Operations: